zsoltszabo/node-uglifier/README.md

 Change log
 --------
+0.5.4
+* Ironing out path separator bug in some cases on Linux.
+Unit tests works on linux.

 0.5.3
 * Long time request: Added option "packNodeModules:true" to try to pack modules from node_modules directory as well ** Needless to mention that there are a lot of dynamic requires in most of the big modules like ExpressJs